 Meditation is linked with a reduction in feelings of depression, anxiety, and even physical pain (4).
 A study published last year in Frontiers in Human Neuroscience found that meditation's merits can be measured both subjectively, gauged by how much less stressed a person felt, and objectively using biological and neurological tests like blood tests and MRI scans (5).
 Even if you do not get blood work done, your you’ll notice results quickly!
 You will see definite shifts in your mood, abundance, health, and general outlook on life.
 Find a tender calm in the midst of chaos, enjoy, and know you are always and inherently worthy of having this time to just be.

 Explore the meditation offerings on my website to help you relax, reduce stress, build internal energy and love, and even ease many health concerns.
-The tools available include guided meditations and chakra meditation cards to heighten your experience and support your journey to a healthier, more fulfilled life of balance and harmony.
-There are eight beautiful meditations that can be used to help bring you back to balance.
-You can purchase the entire album or individual tracks for your weak chakras here: https://ww2.wholistic.com/wholistic-meditation/
+The tools available include guided meditations and workbooks to heighten your experience and support your journey to a healthier, more fulfilled life of balance and harmony.
+A good place to start is with my Chakra Guided Meditation Album.
+It includes eight beautiful meditations that can be used to help bring you back to balance.
+You can purchase the entire album here.

 As a free gift to you, please enjoy this Divine Oneness Meditation I created to guide you to connect to yourself, your purpose, others, and the divine.
 We are one!